 There are essentially four gap year activity options for them to choose from:

-Working abroad is the best way for the children to make sure that they’re financially stable for the entirety of their stay, and will give them a taster of managing their own rent and bills.
+Working abroad is the best way for your children to make sure that they’re financially stable for the entirety of their stay, and will give them a taster of managing their own rent and bills.
 They might even be able to save a little, which will come in handy if they decide to attend university upon their return.

 Volunteering programs can provide a unique experience that they will remember for years to come.
 It’ll look great on their CV as well.